pymc-devs/pymc-examples/examples/gaussian_processes/HSGP-Advanced.myst.md

 $$
 K = K_{x} \otimes K_{t}
 $$
 If there are $n_t$ time points and $n_x$ GPs, then the resulting $K$ matrix will have dimension $n_x \cdot n_t \times n_x \cdot n_t$.
 Using a regular GP, this would be $\mathcal{O}(n_t^3 n_x^3)$.
 So, we can achieve a pretty massive speed-up by both taking advantage of Kronecker structure and using the HSGP approximation.
-It isn't required that both of the dimensions (in this example, space or time) use the HSGP approximation.
+It isn't required that both of the dimensions (in this example, space and time) use the HSGP approximation.
 It's possible to use either a vanilla GP or inducing points for the "spatial" covariance, and the HSGP approximation in time.
 In the example below, both use the HSGP approximation.

 **Refer to this section if you're interested in:**
 1. Seeing an example of exploiting Kronecker structure and the HSGP approximation.